Franklin County, Arkansas Tax Deed Sales

 ItemDetails & Links

-Tax sale typeTax deed sale.
-The state conveys a limited‑warranty deed; there is no lien certificate because redemption must occur before the sale
+Tax sale typeTax deed; limited‑warranty deed; no lien certificates; redemption before sale.

 Understanding Arkansas’s tax‑deed system